Bare Bottoms Diaper Drive

 DESIGNATE YOUR FUNDS

-Designate your donation to the purchase of diapers in the months to come.
-We rely on donations of diapers and designated fund donations towards diapers to fill the over 10,000 baby hampers distributed each year.
+You can designate your donation to purchase diapers year-round.
+We rely on donations of diapers and designated diaper funds to fill the more than 17,000 baby hampers distributed each year.

-!
-Please note, we use Canada Helps to facilitate our online donations.
-Once your donation is made you will automatically receive a receipt to your email from Canada Helps.
+Please note, we use the fundraising platform, Canada Helps, to facilitate our online donations.
+Once your donation is made, you will automatically receive a receipt to your email from Canada Helps.

 DONATE DIAPERS

-Donate opened or unopened packages of diapers at the Calgary Food Bank or one of the Alberta Health Service Centres, listed below.
+We accept opened or unopened packages of diapers at the Calgary Food Bank or one of the Alberta Health Service Centers listed below.

-Diapers can be dropped-off at the Calgary Food Bank Monday to Thursday: 8 am – 7:30 pm or Friday: 8 am – 3 pm to door 7.
-COVID-19 Safety Protocols are in place.
-When you arrive, please ring the buzzer at our Donation Centre, Door 7 and wait at the bottom of the stairs for assistance.
+Diapers can be dropped off at the Calgary Food Bank loading dock, Door 7 Donation Centre, from Monday to Thursday: 8 am – 7:30 pm or Friday and Saturday: 8 am – 3 pm.
+When you arrive, please ring the buzzer then wait at the bottom of the stairs for assistance.

 Drop-Off Locations